Special offer

 Software Developer

-I would like to welcome you on behalf of SmartUp.
+I would like to welcome you on behalf of Wavewood Solutions.
 We are very excited that you have accepted our job offer.
-I hope you are as excited as we are for you to join SmartUp’s developer team as a software developer.
+I hope you are as excited as we are about joining Wavewood Solutions’ developer team as a software developer.

-My name is John Baggs, and I work in the Human Resources department.
-You might remember me from your interview, where your responses really impressed me.
-Please always feel free to reach out to me if you have any questions now, during onboarding, or as you’re integrating into the company.
+My name is Kit Johnson, and I work in the Human Resources department.
+You may recall me from your interview, where your responses truly impressed me.
+Please don’t hesitate to reach out to me if you have any questions now, during onboarding or as you integrate into the company.

-Your co-workers are very eager to meet you, and you’ll be mainly working with the other members of our development team.
-Two of our lead developers, Angie and Brad, are planning to take you out for lunch on your first day with the rest of the team so you can meet your new colleagues.
+Your co-workers are very eager to meet you, and you’ll be working primarily with the other members of our development team.
+Two of our lead developers, Angie and Brad, plan to take you out for lunch on your first day with the team so that you can meet your new colleagues.
 You can also meet Alex, who’s the manager of the developer team and your direct supervisor.

-I’d like to thank you for joining our company, as your tenacity and passion for technology will make you a great asset to our team.
+We value your unique skills and look forward to your contributions to our ongoing success.
+I would like to thank you for joining our company, as your tenacity and passion for technology will make you a great asset to our team.
 I look forward to meeting you and helping you navigate the onboarding process.
+The company’s support is always available to help you succeed.

 Sincerely,